 - Beware of ice.
 Sometimes it’s invisible, also known as black ice.
 Unless you have studded tires or chains, there’s little control you have on ice.

 - If you see cars in accidents, spun out, or off the road, pull over and call 911.
 Don’t assist if it poses a safety risk to you.
 Read our guide, written by emergency responders, about what you should do if you see a car accident.

-We’ll cover how to handle a spinout and what to do if you’re stuck in the snow in a different article.
+Learn how to handle a spinout and what to do if you’re stuck in the snow in the How to survive winter emergencies article.